Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 Compensable Leave Liability Methodology

-A liability for compensated absences must be accounted for and reported on a basis with governmental fund accounting principles.
-The amount of compensated absences recognized as expenditures in financial statements prepared using the current financial resources measurement focus must be the amount that normally would be liquidated with expendable available financial resources.
+- In the agency’s annual financial report, prepared using the current financial resources measurement focus (modified accrual), expenditures for compensated absences must be recognized and must be the amount that normally would be liquidated with expendable available financial resources.

 Sick Leave